princyiakov/princyiakov/README.md

 - 📫 You can reach me at princy.iakov@gmail.com

 ## Let me give you a quick tour if you are interested in my projects !
-🌟  My NLP contributions to Giskard : Sentiment Analysis for twitter Data
+🌟  My NLP contributions for Giskard : Sentiment Analysis for twitter Data
    - You can find the notebook for the project [here](https://github.com/Giskard-AI/giskard-examples/blob/main/Sentiment_Analysis_for_Twitter_Data.ipynb)
    - LANGUAGE : Python
    - LIBRARIES IMPLEMENTED : transformers, tweepy, datasets, torch and giskard
    - MODELS EXPLORED : DistillBERT

-🌟 My NLP contributions to Giskard : Email Classification
+🌟 My NLP contributions for Giskard : Email Classification
  - You can find the notebook for the project [here](https://github.com/Giskard-AI/giskard-examples/blob/main/Email%20Classification%20Model.ipynb)
  - LANGUAGE : Python
  - LIBRARIES IMPLEMENTED : torch, nltk, transformers, sklearn
  - MODELS EXPLORED : Hugging Face BERT, Logistic Regression

-🌟 My NLP contributions to Giskard : Text Classificcation using Tensorflow
+🌟 My NLP contributions for Giskard : Text Classificcation using Tensorflow
  - You can find the notebook for the project [here](https://github.com/Giskard-AI/giskard-examples/blob/main/Text_classification_Using_Tensorflow_Neural_Network.ipynb)
  - LANGUAGE : Python
  - LIBRARIES IMPLEMENTED : tensorflow, pandas